John Pasco: Trafalgar

 On the day of the Battle of Trafalgar Nelson appointed Pasco as signal officer.
 In this role he was to hoist the famous signal "England expects that every man will do his duty".

 Nelson asked Pasco to send the message "England confides that every man will do his duty".
 Pasco suggested "expects" be substituted for "confides", since the former was in the signal book, whereas confides would have to be spelt out letter-by-letter.
 Nelson quickly agreed to the change, Pasco recorded:

 Nelson then ordered "Engage the enemy more closely" to be sent.
 Pasco ran it up and it remained flying until shot away in the battle.
 Pasco was severely wounded in the right side and arm with grapeshot early in the engagement and was carried below decks.

 It was Nelson's personal practice to assign the officer first on his list for promotion to the role of signal officer, and the second on his list to the position of First Lieutenant.
 John Quilliam, the Sixth Lieutenant, was appointed to the position of First Lieutenant vacated by Pasco's promotion to signal officer during the battle.
 It is likely that Pasco would have been advanced, but Nelson's death meant standard Navy traditions were followed rather than his personal preferences - Quilliam was promoted to Captain while Pasco and the other lieutenants were only made up to Commander.

-At Nelson's state funeral in January 1806 Pasco was given the honour of accompanying the coffin to St Paul's Cathedral with some of the other officers (and one warrant officer) from the Victory.
+At Nelson's state funeral in January 1806 Pasco was given the honour of accompanying the coffin to St Paul's Cathedral with some of the other officers, and one warrant officer (Thomas Atkinson), from the Victory.